asanka-code/EMvidence/README.md

 # EMvidence

-Run the 'start.sh' shell script to start the web service.
+Run the start.sh shell script to start the web service.

 TODO: